 What Is Mercari, and Why Has It Become a Counterfeit Hotspot?

 Mercari is a peer-to-peer marketplace where users buy and sell everything from vintage apparel to home appliances.
-Unlike marketplaces with stricter onboarding or product review processes, Mercari enables nearly anyone to list and ship items in minutes.
+Unlike marketplaces with stricter onboarding or product review processes, Mercari allows nearly anyone to list and ship items in minutes.

 How to Identify a Suspicious Seller